 This second part in the Theory of Change symposium includes three pieces about legal education and two pieces about dispute resolution practice.
 Rebekah Gordon suggests ways that law schools can engage students’ interest in ADR.
 Debra Berman argues that law schools should provide more realistic instruction about ADR by increasingly focusing on mediation advocacy and … Continue reading Theory of Change Symposium – Part 2

 A combination of several things prompted me to organize this Theory of Change Symposium.
 In January, noting a combination of indicators, I wrote this post worrying about the future of ADR in legal education.
 Last summer’s “Past-and-Future” conference inspired me to think about what our community might do to counteract some of the troubling trends. … Continue reading Theory of Change Symposium – Part 1

 This is an index of the contributions to this symposium.
 As I add posts, I will link to them all in this index post so that you can find them all in one place.
 You can bookmark this post if you like.
-Introduction Goals for Dispute Resolution Strategies for Achieving Goals, General Trends, and Patterns … Continue reading Index to the Theory of Change Symposium
+I compiled the posts into the Theory-of-Change book, which you can download for … Continue reading Index to the Theory-of-Change Symposium

 I am thrilled that so many people already have expressed interest in participating in the Theory-of-Change Symposium described in recent posts.
 So far, 26 people said that they will write a piece and 10 more people are considering doing so.
 I expect that others will participate as well.
 These include faculty, practitioners, directors of mediation … Continue reading Contributions to the Theory-of-Change Symposium